Donald DiFrancesco: New Jersey Legislature

 DiFrancesco was elected to the New Jersey General Assembly in 1975.
 He won a contested Republican primary, defeating former Assemblyman Arthur Manner by 1,067 votes.
-He defeated incumbent Democratic Assemblywoman Betty Wilson (New Jersey politician) by 2,387 votes.
+He defeated incumbent Democratic Assemblywoman Betty Wilson by 2,387 votes.
 He was re-elected in 1977 by a margin of 4,709 votes.

 DiFrancesco won a 1979 special election for State Senator when the Republican incumbent, Peter J. McDonough resigned.
 He defeated his running mate, Assemblyman William J. Maguire at the Union County Republican Convention; in general election, he defeated Springfield Mayor Joanne Rajoppi by 6,917 votes.
 He was re-elected in 1981, 1983, 1987, 1991, 1993 and 1997.

 DiFrancesco ran for Senate Minority Leader after the 1981 elections, eschewing the traditional rotation of leadership posts.
 He defeated James P. Vreeland (R-Towaco), who had served as Assistant Minority Leader during the previous session.
 DiFrancesco's attempt to win GOP control of the upper house in 1983 was unsuccessful.
 After serving nearly three years as Senate Minority Leader, S. Thomas Gagliano succeeded DiFrancesco as Leader on January 8, 1985.
 After Republicans won a majority of seats in the 1991 election, DiFrancesco used a similar strategy and beat the sitting Minority Leader, John H. Dorsey, to win the Senate presidency.